boyski/mdsh/README.md

 		The Make Diagnostic Shell

-The mdsh utility is a shell wrapper program primarily intended for use in analyzing makefile behavior though it could be used outsiode of make.
+The mdsh utility is a shell wrapper program primarily intended for use in analyzing makefile behavior though it could be used outside of make.
 Its main intended use case is to help diagnose problems in complex, often massively parallel, builds.